The following article discusses different breast cancer surgical solutions: mastectomy and lumpectomy procedures.

 Lumpectomy Recovery Time

-Recovery time post-lumpectomy isn’t especially lengthy for most patients; after a few days of rest, normal – though not strenuous – routines can resume.
+Recovery time post-lumpectomy isn’t especially lengthy for most patients; after a few days of rest, normal–though not strenuous–routines can resume.
 This could be an attractive option for women who are unable for professional or personal reasons to devote several weeks to recovery.
 However, radiation therapy may be required, and patients considering a lumpectomy procedure may have to undergo several weeks of daily treatment.

-While the surgery may remove the mass, some surrounding tissue, and possibly some skin, many patients find that the change in the appearance of the breast isn’t particularly severe, and reconstruction can always be performed in the future.
+While the surgery may remove the mass, surrounding tissue, and possibly some skin, many patients find that the change in the appearance of the breast isn’t particularly severe, and reconstruction can always be performed in the future.
 We explain more about the lumpectomy procedure, including what the incision is like and what to ask your doctor before your procedure, in our related blog post.

 What Are Indications for a Mastectomy?

 A mastectomy is the full removal of one or both breasts.
-Women who have serious concerns about cancer recurrence often choose single or double mastectomy over a lumpectomy procedure.
+Women who have serious concerns about cancer recurrence often choose to undergo a single or double mastectomy over a lumpectomy procedure.
 They might also want to minimize post-operative follow-up treatment and the potential for additional surgeries.
 Some women may also want to avoid radiation therapy and its sometimes severe side effects.

 Mastectomy Recovery Time